holepunchto/pear-docs/getting-started.md

 ```

 If a Pear application, such as [Keet](https://keet.io) is already installed on a machine then the Pear
 platform is already available.
-In this case, running `pear` should show the pear help output.
+In this case, running `pear` should show help output.

 If not, the first run of `pear` will fetch the platform from peers, after which running `pear` again should output help information.